MellowMelon/shortvas/README.md

 The instances also contain convenient methods for finishing paths with strokes, fills, or both.

+Unlike `ShortvasContext`, this does not expose all the usual Canvas context methods and properties.

 Note that the full capabilities of the SVG d attribute are not in the current version.
 For example, `T`, `S`, and `A` are missing.

-Since it is not in all browsers yet, `Path2D` support is not provided.
+Also, since it is not in all browsers yet, `Path2D` support is not provided.

 ### ShortvasPath#moveTo(x, y) -> ShortvasPath